vipulnaik/daily-updates/notes/day-job-hours.md

 time-sensitive and uses similar parts of my brain.
 Since this work has a definite end, and is similar to my day job, I don't see issues redirecting that time and energy towards day job once it is done.

+Initially set to be till September 2024, I extended this provision until November 2024.